Optics

 \[\begin{split}P = \begin{pmatrix} \frac{1}{\sqrt{\beta_x}} & 0 \\ \frac{\alpha_x}{\sqrt{\beta_x}} & \sqrt{\beta_x} \\ \end{pmatrix}\end{split}\]

-• u_vector (np.ndarray) -- two-dimentional array of phase-space (spatial and momenta) coordinates, either horizontal or vertical.
+• u_vector (numpy.ndarray) -- Two-dimentional array of the phase-space (spatial and momentum) coordinates, either horizontal or vertical.

 Example